OscarGTH/GF-RPG-Chatbot/README.md

 The goal of the game is to reach as many rooms as possible while gathering items and fighting enemies.
 Game cannot end as of yet, as I couldn't bother to add an ending.

+## How to run

+- Clone repository
+- Make sure to have pgf installed
+- Run command `pip install -r requirements.txt`
+- Go to directory src with `cd src`
+- Run `python rpg_bot.py`

+#### Remarks/To-do

+- Tests are outdated as of now, and I might update them to match current game at some point.
+- Game does have sounds but they are disabled, as they did not work in WSL2 (Windows subsystem for Linux).
+  To get sounds working, uncomment sound related function and imports in src/utils.py file.

 ## Grammatical features:

 - Input suggestions with Tab key